-A DTC Note Holder may elect to receive payment of principal and interest with respect to the Notes in Deutsche Marks by causing DTC through the relevant DTC Participant to notify the U.S. Paying Agent by the time specified below of (i) such DTC Note Holder's election to receive all or a portion of such payment in Deutsche Marks and (ii) wire transfer instructions to a Deutsche Mark account in the Federal Republic of Germany.
-Such election in respect of any payment must be made by the DTC Note Holder at the time and in the manner required by the DTC procedures applicable from time to time and shall, in accordance with such procedures, be irrevocable and shall relate only to such payment.
+A DTC Noteholder may elect to receive payment of principal and interest with respect to the Notes in Deutsche Marks by causing DTC through the relevant DTC Participant to notify the U.S. Paying Agent by the time specified below of (i) such DTC Noteholder's election to receive all or a portion of such payment in Deutsche Marks, (ii) the aggregate principal amount of the DTC Global Note held by such DTC Noteholder to which such election relates and (iii) wire transfer instructions to a Deutsche Mark account in the Federal Republic of Germany.
+Such election in respect of any payment must be made by the DTC Noteholder at the time and in the manner required by the DTC procedures applicable from time to time and shall, in accordance with such procedures, be irrevocable and shall relate only to such payment.
 DTC notification of such election, wire transfer instructions and the amount payable in Deutsche Marks must be received by the U.S. Paying Agent prior to 5:00 p.m.
-New York time on the fifth New York Business Day following the relevant Record Date in the case of interest, and prior to the payment date for the payment of principal.
+New York time on the fifth Business Day following the relevant Record Date in the case of interest, and prior to the third Business Day preceding the payment date for the payment of principal.
 Any payments in Deutsche Marks shall be made by wire transfer of same-day funds to Deutsche Mark accounts designated by DTC.
-The term "New York Business Day" shall mean any day other than a Saturday or Sunday or a day on which banking institutions in New York City are authorized or required by law or executive order to close.
+The term "Business Day" shall mean any day other than a Saturday or Sunday or a day on which banking institutions in New York City are authorized or required by law or executive order to close.

 Payments by DTC Participants and Indirect DTC Participants (as defined herein) to owners of beneficial interests in the DTC Global Note will be governed by standing instructions and customary practices as is now the case with securities held by the accounts of customers registered in "street name", and will be the responsibility of the DTC Participants or Indirect DTC Participants.
 Neither the Trustee nor any Paying Agent will have any responsibility or liability for any aspect of the records of DTC relating to or payments made by DTC on account of beneficial interests in the DTC Global Note or for maintaining, supervising or reviewing any records of DTC relating to such beneficial interests.
-Substantially similar principles will apply with regard to the DBC Global Note and payments to holders of interest therein.
+Substantially similar principles will apply with regard to the DBC Global Note and payments of interest to holders therein.